 (Optional) Preparing the Dataset

-Download and install the latest release of the alwaysAI CLI (If you already have it installed make sure you update to the latest version)
+Download and install the latest release of alwaysAI (If you already have it installed make sure you update to the latest version; opening the desktop application will automatically check for updates)

-Once the alwaysAI CLI is installed the following command will start CVAT:
+Once alwaysAI is installed, entering the following command in the terminal will start CVAT:

 $ aai annotate